 Most adults become familiar with cholesterol when asked about their cholesterol numbers.
 Unfortunately, it takes getting some bad numbers from your doctor before getting the motivation to learn about what these numbers mean and what you can do to make them better.

 In this article, you’ll learn about the difference between “good” and “bad” cholesterol values.
 We’ll go over how to optimize these numbers naturally, through nutrition, exercise, and supplementation to reduce your risk of heart disease and maximize your lifespan.

 What is cholesterol?

 Cholesterol is essential to many functions in the body.
 In fact, you can’t live without it since every cell in your body contains it.
-Your body makes cholesterol (in your liver) and is also found in certain foods–primarily those from animals, like meat, dairy products and eggs.
+Your body makes cholesterol (in your liver) which is also found in certain foods–primarily those from animals, like meat, dairy products, and eggs.
 While your body needs some cholesterol to work optimally, as you’ll soon learn, if you have too much of the wrong type of cholesterol in your blood you have a higher risk of coronary artery disease, which is a leading cause of death in the US.

 Understanding good and bad cholesterol

 The ongoing debate about the health risks of cholesterol, is based on two things.
 Cholesterol can be good, and cholesterol can be bad.